PostHog/posthog.com/contents/tutorials/performance-metrics.md

 ## Setting up performance monitoring

 First, ensure that session replays are [enabled](/docs/session-replay/manual).
-Next, navigate to the Recordings tab in PostHog.
+Next, navigate to the Session Replay tab in PostHog.
 Finally, click on the Network tab in the sidebar next to or below the replay.

 ![A screenshot showing where to find the performance monitoring in the session replays tool](../images/tutorials/performance-metrics/performance-tool.png)